 1974: In May he visits North Yorkshire with his sister and then they go on to Northumberland, seeing Lindisfarne and Warkworth Castle.
 They then visit the Cairngorms in Scotland.
 He breaks his hip during the year from which he never fully recovers.

 1975: Burra visits Canterbury with Barbara Ker-Seymer, He visits Cornwall with Anne in April and shows new work at the Lefevre Galleries in May.

-1976: Has a bout of gastric flu in February and falls over again in Rye in May this time breaking his leg.
-In September he is admitted to Hastings hospital with a blocked bowel.
+1976: He has as a bout of gastric flu in February and falls over again in Rye in May this time breaking his leg.
+In September he is admitted to Hastings hospital with a blocked bowel and never leaves.